mrisher/smtp-sts/mta-sts.md

 used by MTA-STS.

-The primary motivation of MTA-STS is to provide a mechanism for domains to upgrade their transport security even when deploying DNSSEC is undesirable or impractical.
+The primary motivation of MTA-STS is to provide a mechanism for domains to ensure transport security even when deploying DNSSEC is undesirable or impractical.
 However, MTA-STS is designed not to interfere with DANE deployments when the two overlap; in particular, senders who implement MTA-STS validation MUST NOT allow a "valid" or "report-only" MTA-STS validation to override a failing DANE validation.

 # Policy Discovery